How to Wash a Quilt Properly: Quick and Easy Guide

 However, caring for your quilts requires frequent washing, regardless of whether it’s an antique or heirloom quilt or made from wool.

-We’ve written this guide to give you practical tips and techniques for washing a quilt and how to maintain it in the long term.
+We’ve written this guide to give you practical tips and techniques for how to wash a quilt and how to maintain it in the long term.
 We’ll also cover different types, whether your quilt’s made from cotton or wool.

 Recognizing Types of Quilts and Their Specific Needs